-- (1) Subject to possible extension pursuant to rule55(2), Councilors shall serve on Council for the tenures set out below: - - (a) (a) All Council members other than the Secretary: four (4) consecutive years or four (4) periods between consecutive Annual General Meetings subject to subrule 55(4); - (b) Casual members: one (1) year or until subsequent Annual General Meeting whichever is the earlier; - (b) The Secretary: during such time as he or she holds that position pursuant to rule 47(1). - (2) After a Council member's tenure on Council has expired (whether as an elected office bearer or an ordinary member), the Council may determine by resolution carried by majority vote that he or she is eligible to re-nominate for election for a further term on Council, if it is in the best interests of the Chamber that the person be so eligible. - (3) Subject to subrule (5) and rule 56, a Council member holds office until the positions of the Council are declared vacant in accordance with these Rules.

-(4) A Council member may be re elected
+- (1) Subject to possible extension pursuant to rule55(2), Councilors shall serve on Council for the tenures set out below: - - (a) All Council members other than the Secretary: four (4) years; - (b) The Secretary: during such time as he or she holds that position pursuant to rule 47(1). - (2) After a Council member's tenure on Council has expired (whether as an elected office bearer or an ordinary member), the Council may determine by resolution that he or she is eligible to re-nominate for election for a further term on Council, if it is in the best interests of the Chamber that the person be so eligible. - (3) Subject to subrule (5) and rule 56, a Council member holds office until the positions of the Council are declared vacant in accordance with these Rules. - (4) A Council member may be re-elected. - (5) A general meeting of the Chamber may- - (a) by special resolution remove a Council member from office; and - (b) elect an eligible member of the Chamber to fill the vacant position in accordance with this Division. - (6) The Council may by a resolution passed by two thirds of the members of the Council remove a Council member from office.
+Proxy votes are not permitted for the purposes of a resolution to remove a Council member but members may attend the meeting by the use of technology as permitted by these rules. - (7) A member who is the subject of a proposed special resolution under subrule (5) (a) may make representations in writing to the Secretary or President of the Chamber (not exceeding a reasonable length) and may request that the representations be provided to the members of the Chamber.